multimodalpragmatic/multimodalpragmatic/README.md

-# Multimodal Pragmatic Jailbreak on Text-to-image Models (ACL 2025 main; ReGenAI@CVPR Best Paper🏆)
+# [ACL 2025 main; ReGenAI@CVPR Best Paper🏆]Multimodal Pragmatic Jailbreak on Text-to-image Models

 This is the official code repository for the paper of Multimodal Pragmatic Jailbreak on Text-to-image Models.
 Please do not hesitate to reach out for any questions.